niceforbear/hdfs-mp4-player/README.md

 # HDFS-video-player

-* Play mp4 file on HDFS by Go(Beego) and WebHDFS in WebBrowser.
+* Play mp4 file in HDFS by Go(Based on Beego framework) and WebHDFS in WebBrowser.
 * Support multi HDFS cluster.

 ### Implements